AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-tables-temporary.md

 ;
 ```

+>[!NOTE]
->[AZURE.NOTE] `CTAS` is a very powerful command and has the added advantage of being very efficient in its use of transaction log space.
+> `CTAS` is a very powerful command and has the added advantage of being very efficient in its use of transaction log space.

 ## Dropping temporary tables